viparitakarani/Flutter_Repo/getapi_data/README.md

-# getapidata
+# Get Data from Internet

-A new Flutter application.
+A new Flutter application, for get Json data and Image to internet and chace it in the apps.

 # Additional Focus Learning
 1. Accessing Open API using cache mechanism